-In a circular conversation, the dialogue can go on endlessly as participants repeat the same pattern without moving towards any resolution.
-While a circular conversation may promote an awareness of core problems impacting your organization; the danger arises when leaders confuse awareness for true ownership.
+In a circular conversation, the dialogue can go on endlessly as participants repeat the same pattern without moving toward any resolution.
+While a circular conversation may promote an awareness of core problems impacting your organization, the danger arises when leaders confuse awareness for true ownership.
 Awareness is a leader’s ability to be conscious of the disruptive, changing ways in which businesses are developing.
 Ownership is the leader’s mindset to boldly act despite disruption or changing ways of business.
-Without ownership, teams may find themselves treading water — instead of aligning towards a shared aspiration or vision.
+Without ownership, teams may find themselves treading water – instead of aligning toward a shared aspiration or vision.

-Leaders who aspire to drive alignment learn to differentiate between awareness and ownership and move towards ownership to create alignment.
-But it’s equally as important that they learn how to identify the oft-concealed tensions that are propelling these circular conversations to create an environment in which people feel safe discussing these tensions.
+Leaders who aspire to drive alignment learn to differentiate between awareness and ownership and move toward ownership to create alignment.
+But it’s equally as important that they learn how to identify the oft-concealed tradeoffs that are propelling these circular conversations to create an environment in which people feel safe discussing these tradeoffs.

-At Karrikins, we define tensions as “the pull between diametric forces in an organization that influence decisions, actions, and beliefs.”
-When leaders learn how to identify and thoughtfully maneuver around — or between — these tensions, they can create an environment that fosters trust, collaboration, and greater clarity in decision making, stop the pattern of circular conversations, and ultimately guide their team to alignment.
+At Karrikins, we define tradeoffs as the pull between diametric forces in an organization that influence decisions, actions, and beliefs.
+When leaders learn how to identify and thoughtfully maneuver around – or between – these tradeoffs, they can create an environment that fosters trust, collaboration, and greater clarity in decision making, stop the pattern of circular conversations, and ultimately guide their team to alignment.

-Through the close discussions we’ve had with leading CEOs and changemakers across the business spectrum, we’ve identified several Tension Sources to help illuminate the underlying strains that impact organizational alignment and have developed the following exercise to help you think about tensions at your organization.
+Through the close discussions we’ve had with leading CEOs and changemakers across the business spectrum, we’ve identified several sources of tradeoffs to help illuminate the underlying strains that impact organizational alignment, and have developed the following exercise to help you think about tradeoffs at your organization.

-1) List 5-10 behaviors leaders at your organization demonstrate that have contributed to the organization’s success up until now.
+List 5-10 behaviors leaders demonstrate at your organization that have contributed to the organization’s success up until now.
 These are organizational strengths.

-The outcome of this thinking may highlight the inherent tensions within teams and organizations that are influencing behaviors, decision making, misalignment, and friction.
-Acknowledging that these tensions exist, and naming them, is the first step a leader can take in moving towards greater alignment.
+The outcome of this thinking may highlight the inherent tradeoffs within teams and organizations that are influencing behaviors, decision making, misalignment, and friction.
+Acknowledging that these tradeoffs exist, and naming them, is the first step a leader can take in moving toward greater alignment.

-When teams are empowered, aligned, and have shifted from awareness to ownership, people begin to move towards disruption — a new way of looking at the same problem that lifts the approach out of circular conversations.
-They lean into disruption instead of distancing themselves from it; shifting from a mindset of frustration, anxiety, and disbelief to one of urgency, excitement, and conviction.
-Ultimately, they are more prepared to make better decisions, take clear action, and deliver on the shared aspiration of the firm.
+When teams are empowered, aligned, and have shifted from awareness to ownership, people begin to move toward disruption – a new way of looking at the same problem that lifts the approach out of circular conversations.
+They lean into disruption instead of distancing themselves from it, shifting from a mindset of frustration, anxiety, and disbelief to one of urgency, excitement, and conviction.
+Ultimately, they are more prepared to make better decisions, take clear action, and deliver on the shared aspiration of the company.

 Amidst the backdrop of the higher-order challenge of diversity in Hollywood, and the ongoing challenge the media industry is facing at the hands of technology, changing demographics and content consumption patterns, Warner Bros. has found an opportunity to lean into the disruption.